Salta al contenuto principale

 Scadenza prenotazioni:

-7 agosto 2022, 16:00
+23 dicembre 2022, 16:00

-Axel Leijonhufvud - Trento 2022
+Axel Leijonhufvud - Trento Advanced School 2022

 directed by Enrico Zaninotto, University of Trento

-Director of the School:
+Director of the Advanced School:

-Andrew Michael Spence, Stanford University, Bocconi University
+• Andrew Michael Spence, Stanford University - Bocconi University

 Aims and scope